Kafka Consumer Error Handling and Retries - Part 1

 Components

-• Warehouse Management System (WMS) is responsible for shipping/fulfilling the ordered items to users.
+- Warehouse Management System (WMS) is responsible for shipping/fulfilling of the ordered items to users.

 Create Order Flow